Rust Clients

 The synchronous client functions effectively as a wrapper around the asynchronous client.

-The client methods, and DCB object types, are described below, followed by some examples.
+The clients and common DCB structs are described below, followed by some examples.

-The examples below use the UmaDCBClient builder to construct synchronous and asynchronous clients.
+The examples below show how to construct synchronous and asynchronous connections to UmaDB.

 use umadb_client::UmaDBClient;